pkivolowitz/CSC4730-Fall-2023/projects/p3/mlfq.md

 Error.
 Job: C not blocked.
 ```

-Unblocked jobs return to the runnables onto the queue on which they
+Unblocked jobs return to the runnables on the queue on which they were last
-were last found as per MLFQ.
-The scheduler is not run unless
+found as per MLFQ.
+The scheduler to ensure Rule 1 is maintained.
-the system was idle.

 ### runnable

 The runnables, if any, are listed.
-Note this command's output
+Note this command's output is quite different
-is quite different from the previous project.
+from the previous project.
 Example:

 ```text
 Runnables: